Orofacial Myofunctional Therapy (OMT)

 2. Moving forward, the first therapy appointment is scheduled, and 3- and 6-month goals are set for your child.
 We discuss progress and goals together, and your family is integrated along every step of the therapy journey.

 “I have been taking my daughter to Monkey Mouth for awhile now and it has been the best decision we have made for her.”

 As speech pathologists, we do not address sleep directly but can help teach correct oral posture and nasal breathing.
 Our mouth’s resting position throughout the day and night is in the same place: the tongue points to touch the roof of the mouth as the lips remain closed around it.
 This allows us to breathe through our nose, which is optimal for our bodies.
 If the tongue is not able to remain in this position at night, open mouth breathing is likely, and could have adverse affects on the airway.
 We recommend talking with your child’s physician regarding breathing and sleep concerns.

 What does a speech therapy appointment look like?

 Most commonly, speech therapy appointments are 30 minutes in length 1-2x/week.
 We love caregivers attending and even participating in the sessions so you feel best equipped to practice at home.
 We teach functional skills during the session for you to practice at home.

 What does a speech evaluation look like?

-A speech pathologist will meet with your family at one of our four locations.
+A speech pathologist will meet with your family at one of our six locations.
 We set aside over an hour to comprehensively evaluate your child’s speech and feeding function, listen to any concerns, understand your child’s individual needs, determine whether speech therapy is needed, and if so make a plan to achieve skills at an age appropriate level.
 We do our best to schedule evaluations within 2 weeks of your call date.
 Please mention OMT if a dentist or physician has previously recommended this for your child.
 If you would like to schedule an evaluation, please call our main location at 817.479.7019.

 Specialized Oral-Myofunctional Techniques: